 Kristina Campbell, Consulting Communications Director, ISAPP When the ISAPP scientific consensus definition of ‘prebiotic’ was published in 2017, the co-authors on the paper included polyphenols as potential prebiotic substances.
 At the time, the available data on the effect of polyphenols on the gut microbiota were insufficient to show a true prebiotic effect.
 An ISAPP webinar […]

-The Science, Microbes & Health Podcast This podcast covers emerging topics and challenges in the science of probiotics, prebiotics, synbiotics, postbiotics and fermented foods.
+/in Podcast, Season One /by KCThe Science, Microbes & Health Podcast This podcast covers emerging topics and challenges in the science of probiotics, prebiotics, synbiotics, postbiotics and fermented foods.
 This is the podcast of The International Scientific Association for Probiotics and Prebiotic (ISAPP), a nonprofit scientific organization dedicated to advancing the science of these fields.
-Why mechanistic research on probiotics […]
+Mechanisms of action for probiotics, […]

 Episode 4: Weighing evidence for probiotic interventions: Perspectives of a primary care physician